swiftlang/swift/docs/SIL.rst

 local variable in the Swift source, so special care must be taken when moving the end_borrow.

+The optional ``pointer_escape`` attribute specifies that a pointer to the operand escapes within the borrow scope introduced by this begin_borrow.

 This instruction is only valid in functions in Ownership SSA form.

 end_borrow